-SOD1 bears only one tryptophan (Trp32) which is found in -strand 2 exposed on the surface of the protein.
+SOD1 bears only one tryptophan (Trp32) which is found in -strand 2 exposed to solvent on the surface of the protein.
 This region is pathophysiologically important as it forms repeating anti-parallel -sheet structures and is found at the core of SOD1 aggregates (Sangwan et al., 2017).
 Mutational studies have revealed that Trp32 oxidation is a crucial factor in the bicarbonate-dependent, covalent aggregation of SOD1 (Zhang et al., 2003).
 Intriguingly, oxidative post-translational modification of Trp32 to kynurenine and N-formyl kynurenine results in the covalent crosslinking of oxidized SOD1 monomers (Zhang et al., 2003).
-The proclivity of Trp32 to undergo oxidation in SOD1 has gained significance due to its detection in ALS mouse models with mutant SOD1 (Johnston et al., 2000).
-Compared to any other variation at position 32, oxidation profoundly increases SOD1 aggregation (Taylor et al., 2007; Grad et al., 2011) indicating that inhibition of Trp oxidation could be a potential therapeutic target to stabilize SOD1, prevent aggregation and slow down disease progression in ALS.
+The proclivity of SOD1 Trp32 to undergo oxidation has gained significance due to its detection in ALS mouse models with mutant SOD1 (Johnston et al., 2000).
+Compared to any other position 32 variants, oxidation profoundly increases SOD1 aggregation (Taylor et al., 2007; Grad et al., 2011) indicating that inhibition of Trp oxidation could be a potential therapeutic target to prevent aggregation and slow disease progression in ALS.

 Considerable effort has been expended to discover a successful drug against ALS.
 The only two FDA approved drugs to slow down the disease progression in ALS are Rilutek (riluzole) and Radicava (edaravone) (Traynor, 2017).
 However, the effect of riluzole is modest with only 9% gain in survival for a year after the initiation of treatment (Messori et al., 1999).
 There is, therefore, an urgent need for new SOD1 modulators for the treatment of ALS.
-Clioquinol and PBT2 are two of the many kynurenine pathway inhibitors designed by (Chen & Guillemin, 2012) against ALS, based on its close structural similarity with kynurenine and quinolinic acid respectively.
-The latter products are the catabolites involved in tryptophan oxidation processes to form N-formyl kynurenine.
+Clioquinol and PBT2 are two of the many kynurenine pathway inhibitors designed as to treat ALS based on their structural similarity with kynurenine and quinolinic acid respectively (Chen & Guillemin, 2012).
+The latter products are catabolites involved in tryptophan oxidation to form N-formyl kynurenine.
 Tryptophan oxidation protection conferred by various natural antioxidant phenolics has also been studied (Salminen & Heinonen, 2008) but not implemented as a therapy.
 In addition, a Trp32 targeted drug molecule, 5-fluorouridine, has been shown to reduce SOD1 aggregation in human cell culture (Pokrishevsky et al., 2017) despite low binding affinities (Wright et al., 2013).
 This study addressed the demand for quantifiable protein-ligand interactions targeted to the Trp32 site with therapeutic applications in ALS.
 However, small molecules with optimal inhibitory effect on SOD1 and Trp32 oxidation and the structural basis of such inhibitors have not been extensively studied.

 To address this and find structurally diverse molecules targeted to SOD1, we carried out structure-based virtual screening of the NCI Diversity Set III library followed by X-ray crystallographic validation to obtain novel SOD1 modulators.
-This search identified small molecule phenanthridinone derivative SOD1 modulator (NSC127133; hereafter, Lig9).
+This search identified a small molecule phenanthridinone derivative SOD1 modulator (NSC127133; hereafter, Lig9).

 Materials and methods